Frequently Asked Questions Page

-A. Eleven garages throughout the Retail District Central Waterfront, Pioneer Square, and Pike Place Market destination areas are now participating in e-Park, with six currently showing real-time parking availability.
+A. Twelve garages throughout the Retail District Central Waterfront, Pioneer Square, and Pike Place Market destination areas are now participating in e-Park.
 Collectively, these garages have over 7,000 parking spaces.
-Real-time parking data will soon be available for all e-Park locations.

 Q. How were the participating garages chosen?

 A. The City reached out to garages in the downtown core that could provide real-time information about space availability and had an interest in partnering.
-Many of the new garages coming into the program are in Pioneer Square and the Central Waterfront; neighborhoods where on-street parking has been impacted by the SR-99 Tunnel Project and the Seawall Reconstruction Project.
+About half of the garages in the program are in Pioneer Square and the Central Waterfront; neighborhoods where on-street parking has been impacted by the SR-99 Tunnel Project and the Seawall Reconstruction Project.

 Q. Are the prices comparable to other garages?